osisoft/PI-Adapter/V1/Installation/Install the adapter.md

 # Install the adapter

-Complete the following for your operating system to install an OSIsoft adapter:
+Complete the following procedure for your operating system to install an OSIsoft adapter:

 ## Windows